shi615/ToDo-List/README.md

 ## Feature
 - can add, delete, edit the ToDo.
-- can change the background color
+- can change the background color.